 3. Tap “Confirm”.
 The items are added to the inventory summary.

 When you create a weight-based item, you’ll designate the size of the item if applicable.
-In this example, we’ll be using a 5kg bag of flour.
-However, if you’re tracking something that does not come in a predefined size (meat products, etc.) you can set it to be 1kg or 1lb, whatever you primarily purchase it as.
+In this example, we’ll be using a 5lb bag of onions.
+However, if you’re tracking something that does not come in a predefined size (meat products, etc.) you can set it to be 1kg or 1lb, whichever you purchase it as.

 To count items with a weight-based measurement type: